Hone logo

 Problem Description

-Your task is to implement a custom function, myPromiseAllSettled, that mimics the behavior of the built-in Promise.allSettled method.
-This function will accept an iterable of promises (or values that can be converted to promises) and return a single promise.
-This returned promise will resolve when all of the input promises have settled (either fulfilled or rejected).
-The resolved value of the returned promise will be an array of objects, where each object represents the outcome of a corresponding promise from the input iterable.
+Your task is to implement a Promise.allSettled function that mirrors the behavior of the native JavaScript implementation.
+This function should accept an iterable (typically an array) of promises as input and return a new promise.
+This returned promise should resolve with an array of objects, each describing the outcome of one of the input promises.

 Examples